 There’s a lot to envy about the Nordic folk.
 Top World happiness rankings, cutting edge design, and ridiculous good looks—it seems they’ve got it all.
-Add cinnamon buns into the mix, and point proven.
+Add cinnamon buns or Känelbullar as they’re formally known into the mix, and point proven.

-Various markets and Online
+Various Markets + Online

-With a Swedish expat at the helm, you can bet your bottom dollar that Scandibunz makes the Swedish bee’s knees of cinnamon buns.
+With a Swedish ex-pat at the helm, you can bet your bottom dollar that Scandibunz makes the Swedish bee’s knees of cinnamon buns.
 So much so that they are, without a doubt, some of the absolute best cinnamon buns in Auckland.
 Sink your teeth into their traditional cinnamon bun or take things up a notch and indulge in a saffron marzipan bun, complete with a decadent almond paste surprise in the centre.
 The fun doesn’t stop there, coffee caramel, lemon blueberry and gooey chocolate all make appearances.
 Catch them at local markets, at a select few Auckland cafes—but get in quick, they sell out in a snap.
 And then there's our favourite—online delivery.
 Buns to your doorstep?
-Yes please.
+Yes, please.

 Among Amano’s luscious cabinets and shelves of baked goodies, you’ll find some of Auckland’s best cinnamon buns.
 Grab a buddy, a bun, a warm brew, a spot in Amano’s rustic dining area and you’ve got the making for a perfect little Fika.
 Not just any way of enjoying a coffee date, Fika is the Swedish urban ritual of taking time out to enjoy good conversation, coffee and a sweet treat (cinnamon bun is the go-to, of course) and all of the cosy vibes that follow suit.
 Our pro tip?
-Ask the kind stuff for the buns to be gently warmed, and brace yourself for next level comfort snacking.
+Ask the kind stuff for the buns to be gently warmed, and brace yourself for next-level comfort snacking.

 The Pie Piper & Doornuts

-Hare and the Turtle
+Hare And The Turtle

 We can always count on Bestie to have our belly’s best interests at heart.
 Naturally, cinnamon buns count as part of the equation.
 Trust us when we say that their buns are the stuff dreams are made of and are easily some of Auckland’s best cinnamon buns.
-They’re crafted from layer upon exquisite layer of pastry, all rolled to perfection and lightly dusted in a veil of powered sugar.
+They’re crafted from layer upon exquisite layer of pastry, all rolled to perfection and lightly dusted in a veil of powdered sugar.
 To top it all off, the filling and edges are oh so perfectly caramelised, making devouring one of these bad boys an absolute sensory journey.

-Not only is Ozone one of the best places in Auckland to get your hands on great brews and brunches, it’s also home to some of Auckland’s best cinnamon buns.
-Next time you pop in to their Grey Lynn cafe, take yourself up to the treat counter and set your sights on their impressive buns.
+Not only is Ozone one of the best places in Auckland to get your hands on great brews and brunches, but it’s also home to some of Auckland’s best cinnamon buns.
+Next time you pop into their Grey Lynn cafe, take yourself up to the treat counter and set your sights on their impressive buns.
 Doughy, delicious and absolutely massive, these are easily the biggest and baddest buns known to Aucklanders.
 Whether you’re simply popping in for a grab and go cup of coffee, or settling in for a weekend brunch, their cinnamon buns will be the perfect addition.

 Honourable Mention: Safka

-Take the cosiness and warm fuzzies that comes with enjoying cinnamon buns up a notch, and snack on them in the comfiest place of all: your very own home.
-We’re not talking about simply taking them home to dig into alongside your favourite home brew, we’re talking about baking the buns yourself.
-Swing by Pitt Street’s Safka and peruse the freezer section, you might get lucky come across a pack of frozen buns to take home.
-Better yet, keep an eye out on their website to see if there’s any buns lurking there—we’ve got our fingers crossed for you.
+Take the cosiness and warm fuzzies that come with enjoying cinnamon buns up a notch, and snack on them in the comfiest place of all: your very own home.
+We’re not talking about simply taking them home to dig into alongside your favourite homebrew, we’re talking about baking the buns yourself.
+Swing by Pitt Street’s Safka and peruse the freezer section, you might get lucky to come across a pack of frozen buns to take home.
+Better yet, keep an eye out on their website to see if there are any buns lurking there—we’ve got our fingers crossed for you.
 Handpicked from Europe by the Finnish folk at the helm of this boutique, you can rest assured that these buns are the real deal.
 Simply pop them in your oven, and get ready for fresh, doughy bun goodness—and the smell of cinnamon taking over your house.
 That’s right, the best cinnamon buns in Auckland may just come out of your oven.